In this section, you will configure Prisma AIRS AI Runtime

 Switch to the Cloud Managed Devices tab to view and

-manage the connected state, the configuration sync state, and the licenses of
+manage the connected state, the configuration sync state, and the deployed Prisma AIRS AI Runtime Firewall licenses.

 It takes a while before the Device Status shows as